 - The First Book of Solos Series (Hal Leonard Publishing)

 - vocalizing with one of the voice faculty

 - Selection 1 (“freestyle” piece) may be self-accompanied or you may use a pre-recorded track if appropriate.
 You may also opt to bring your own pianist or work with our staff pianist (see below).

 - Selection 2 (Western classical piece) must be sung with live piano accompaniment, either with your own pianist or our staff pianist.

-You are required to secure your own accompanist if you do not attend one of the official audition dates.
+You are required to secure your own accompanist if you do not attend one of the official audition dates or do not submit your application and music three weeks before the audition.
 Please email Music Admissions for more information on finding an accompanist.

 Repertoire questions?
 Email Dr. Elizabeth Knight.